Mara people: Matupi District

-There are several more Mara villages in the Matupi District, namely: Lochei (Luncawi), Dawlei (Darling), Sabyta (Sabongte), Sabypi (Sabongpi), Lialaipi (Lailenpi), Lialaita (Lailente), Sosai (Sungsen), Poitia (Pintia), and many more.
+There are several more Mara villages in the Matupi District, namely: Tylai, Lochei (Luncawi), Dawlei (Teikae), Fabau(Sabyh), Khihlo (Khihlo Vasaih), Lialaipi (Lailenpi), Lialaita (Lailente), Sosai (Sungsen), Poitia (Pintia), Aru, Taubu, Teina, Chakhai, Pamai, Satu, Pasei, New Pasei, Mala and Hlomâ.

 History

 Early migrations

 The Mara people are believed to have migrated from the north, driven southward by pressure from the east.
 They initially settled between Leitak and Leisai, eventually crossing the Kaladan River and establishing a settlement in Phusa in the Lushai Hills.
 From Phusa, they moved to Beukhi, where two subgroups—the Siaha and Saiko Tlongsais—emerged, each establishing new settlements named Siaha and Serkawr, respectively.

 It is estimated that the Mara have been settled in the Lushai Hills for approximately 300 to 400 years.
 (Note: Parry's book was published in 1924 and referred to the migration as occurring 200–300 years prior.)